Leading Edge in Basic Science Award

 Deadline: October 9

-The Leading Edge in Basic Science Award is presented to a scientist who, based on his/her research, has made a recent (within the last 5 years), seminal scientific contribution/advance to understanding fundamental mechanisms of toxicity.
+The Leading Edge in Basic Science Award is presented to a scientist who, based on research, has made a recent (within the last five years), seminal scientific contribution/advance to understanding fundamental mechanisms of toxicity.
 The recipient should be a respected basic scientist whose research findings are likely to have a pervasive impact on the field of toxicology.

 Criteria for award:

 - Toxicologists as well as other scientists who may not identify themselves with the discipline of toxicology

 - Seminal, basic scientific contributions that have the potential to impact toxicology

 Items needed in application:

 - Letter of nomination from Full member of the Society

 - Curriculum vitae of nominee (10 pages maximum)